Quantum3-Labs/stormbit-contracts/README.md

-- **Chainlink**: Integrates with Chainlink for decentralized oracle services, although specific uses are not detailed in the original text.
+- **Chainlink**: Integration of credit score with Chainlink Functions.